epicodus-a/Plan-Next-Step/README.md

   - *The ability to search positions accept juniors*
   - *More networking, in order to make more friends in this industry*
   - *Demonstrate myself more effitiontely?*
+  - *It is chanlenge to write great cover letter*

 ## Plan